Secure giving through Keela. All giving is tax deductible through HLI.

 We’ve now also included Zelle, Venmo, and PayPal!

-All these may have a donation receipt for tax purposes from HLI!
+All these may have a donation receipt for tax purposes from HLI.

 Special needs are things that we need to either pay upfront (like healthcare and tuition), or other needs that do not necessarily imply a monthly amount—like ministry and homeschooling.
+A big need here is Cambridge University tuition for Alberto’s PhD.
+Other major special needs include travel expenses for teaching hispanics in the US or in Latin American through various Seminaries and educational institutions.

 There are three main ways to give, and it will all depend on what’s easiest for you.

 1. Set up a monthly Bank Transference with your own Bank App or Website.
 This, of course, varies from bank to bank, but has the advantage that it is often free to set up.
+If this is something you’d be interested in, please do not hesitate to contact us and we’ll guide you through the process for your specific financial institution.

 2. You could write a monthly check and send it to the name of Alberto Paredes at HLI (The Hispanic Leadership Initiative–our sending agency) to PO Box 42933, Charlotte, NC 28215.
 Similarly, you can Zelle it (dr.paredes.alberto@gmail.com), Venmo it, or transfer it to Paypal through monthly transactions.